Reuven Avi-Yonah

-Avi-Yonah is a Fellow of American Bar Foundation, and American College of Tax Counsel, and an international research fellow at Oxford University's Centre for Business Taxation.
-He is the Co-Editor of Revista Tributaria das Americas, and Journal of Accounting, Economics and Law.

 Education

+Avi-Yonah is the son of the archaeologist and historian Michael Avi-Yonah.

 Avi-Yonah graduated summa cum laude from Hebrew University with a bachelor's degree in history in 1983.
 He then moved to the United States, earning his Master's and Doctoral degrees in history from Harvard University in 1984 and 1986, respectively.
 He obtained a Juris Doctor (J.D.) with high honors from Harvard Law School in 1989.

 Career

 Avi-Yonah began his academic career as an assistant professor of history at Boston College in 1986.
 After serving in this position for 3 years, he joined Harvard as a visiting scholar for International Tax Program and was subsequently promoted to assistant professor of law at Harvard Law School in 1994.
 Followed by that, he held appointment as professor of law at the University of Michigan Law School for a year, and has been serving there as Irwin I. Cohn Professor of Law since 2001.
 Moreover, he held appointment as a director of International Tax LLM at the University of Michigan from 2002 to 2019.

 Avi-Yonah worked as an associate for numerous law firms, including Ropes & Gray (Boston), Wachtell, Lipton, Rosen & Katz (New York City), and Milbank, Tweed, Hadley & McCloy (New York).
 He has served as a consultant to the U.S. Department of the Treasury and the Organisation for Economic Co-operation and Development (OECD) on tax competition.
 He was appointed as a trustee of the American Tax Policy Institute in 2010, and Chair of Tax Section, AALS in 2012.
 In addition to that, he has chaired several committees of ABA Tax Section.
 Since 2015, he has been working as a Coordinator for Fiscal Pillar, Law, Justice and Development Project at the World Bank.